 In 1967, Valley of the Dolls was released as a movie starring Patty Duke, Sharon Tate and Barbara Parkins.
 The film was nominated for an Academy Award for its score, composed by John Williams, and Tate received a Golden Globe nomination for Most Promising Newcomer.
 (The wife of movie director Roman Polanski, Tate was murdered at her Los Angeles home in 1969 by members of the Charles Manson cult.)

 Valley of the Dolls has twice been adapted for television, in 1981 and 1994.
-Two of Susann’s other books, The Love Machine and Once Is Not Enough, were also gobbled up by her many fans, making Susann the first novelist with three consecutive books to reach the top spot on The New York Times bestseller list.
+Two of Susann's other books, The Love Machine and Once Is Not Enough, were also gobbled up by her many fans, making Susann the first novelist with three consecutive books to reach the top spot on The New York Times bestseller list.
 Like Valley of the Dolls, both novels were adapted for the big screen, in 1971 and 1975, respectively.
-Susann died of cancer at age 53 on September 21, 1974.
-In 2000, Bette Midler starred as Susann in a big-screen biopic, Isn’t She Great, co-starring Nathan Lane as Irving Mansfield.
+Susann died of cancer on September 21, 1974, at the age of either 56 or 53 (her lifelong elusiveness about her real age led her to claim a birth year of 1921).
+In 2000, Bette Midler starred as Susann in a big-screen biopic, Isn't She Great, co-starring Nathan Lane as Irving Mansfield.